JVital2013/pihole-router/README.md

 **The \*filter section protects you**

--   The "RELATED,ESTABLISHED -j ACCEPT" line makes the Pi accept any inbound packets that are a part of an established connection
+-   The `-A INPUT -i eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT` line makes the Pi accept any inbound packets that are a part of an established connection

--   The INPUT...DROP line drops any other packets coming in from the internet.
+-   The `-A INPUT -i eth0 -j DROP` line drops any other packets coming in from the internet.
 This means people won't be able to connect to the Pi across the internet

--   The FORWARD ...
-853 ...
-DROP line prevents DNS over TLS
+-   The `-A FORWARD -i eth1 -m tcp -p tcp --dport 853 -j DROP` lines prevents DNS over TLS

 **14.**  Edit /etc/sysctl.conf.
 Look for the line that has `net.ipv4.ip_forward=1` and uncomment it.
 This enables forwarding packets between the network interfaces